Better-HPC/keystone-api/docs/install/systemd.md

 ### PostgreSQL

-Using PostgreSQL for the application database is strongly recommended.
-After deploying a server instance, you will need to create a dedicated database and user account.
+After deploying a PostgreSQL instance, you will need to create a dedicated database and user account.
 Start by launching a new SQL session with admin permissions.

 ```bash